erg-lang/erg/doc/EN/dev_guide/commit_message.md

-# Guidelines for Commit Messages(PR titles use the same method)
+# Guidelines for Commit Messages

 This guideline is intended to